JanusHCP/policies/configuration_management_policy.md

 3. Minor - The type of change with a very minimal impact on the applicable system
 4. Emergency - The type of change in response to a high impact problem that requries an urgent fix.

 All changes regardless of classification are reviewed using GitHup pull requests and are aproved, reviewed, and logged using the Configuration Management Form.
+All changes are deployed to the Janus staging enviroment for review by CTO before being deployed to production.